v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 Keys are wrapped; passwords are not stored.

-Normal unlock uses scrypt-derived material and stores verifiers or wrapped-key records instead of a plaintext password or plaintext vault key.
+Normal unlock uses scrypt-derived material and stores verifiers or wrapped-key records instead of a plaintext password or plaintext memory encryption key.

 03 / recovery

-The 24-word phrase and one-time codes are local recovery paths.
-DataMoat stores hashed or wrapped recovery material, not the phrase or codes as readable text.
+The 24-word phrase is the local recovery path.
+DataMoat stores wrapped recovery material, not the phrase as readable text.

 04 / locked capture